-Nyatapola Temple, by its name the pride of Bhaktapurians, raises upon up to its height.
+Nyatapola Temple By its name, the pride of Bhaktapurians rises to its height.
 This architecture is just beyond the imagination of a normal person.
-A 33-meter towering temple which ideally is furnished with a piece of amazing artwork.
+A 33-meter towering temple, ideally, is furnished with a piece of amazing artwork.

 Lately, many archaeologists and researchers are getting interested in Nyatapola and its composition.
 No wonder, they also get wondered by this wholesome five-tired architecture.